 COMM 306 – Environmental Advocacy – This course explores the rhetorical means by which citizens influence the policies and practices affecting our natural and human environments.
 The focus is on contemporary issues and current controversies.

-COMM 307 – Communication and Social Change – This course explores the communication strategies used to promote and/or resist significant socio-political change.
+COMM 307 – Communication & Social Movements – This course explores the communication strategies used to promote and/or resist significant socio-political change.
 Students will demonstrate an understanding of how communication is used in particular societal struggles to effect socio-cultural change at an individual, community, institutional or global level.